 The timing data stream of neutron counts contains information that can be used to determine properties of the source of neutrons.
 For materials that support fission chains, a random event that spontaneously creates neutrons, such as a spontaneous fission or an (alpha, n) reaction, is followed by a correlated number of neutrons emitted by the fission chain.
-The rate of spontaneous fission events is proportional to the amount of the spontaneous fission isotope.
+The rate of spontaneous fission events is proportional to the amount the spontaneous fission isotope.
 The length of the fission chain is related to the system multiplication.
-The number of neutrons emitted in an individual fission satisfies a peaked probability distribution, with typically about three neutrons emitted on average, but with a reasonable probability that no neutrons are emitted or as many as eight neutrons are emitted.
+The number of neutrons emitted in an individual fission satisfies a probability distribution that is approximately Gaussian, with typically about three neutrons emitted on average, but with a reasonable probability that no neutrons are emitted or as many as eight neutrons are emitted.
 (The nuclear data for the neutron distributions has been tabulated by Holden and Zucker from Brookhaven.)
 In a multiplying medium this intrinsic fluctuation for each fission is amplified for a fission chain, with a very high probability the chain creates many more than the average number.
 The large fluctuations in the number of neutrons are a great advantage for detection and for assay.
 Similar large fluctuations in the number of fission gamma rays emitted are also likely to be advantageous.

 Gamma ray timing also carries information about the fission chain.
-For example, when neutrons are absorbed in an (n, gamma) process, the secondary gamma rays contain the same information about the fission chain as the original neutron out from the fissile material.
-Penetrating, high-energy gamma rays are particularly effective in this regard.
-The timing of the (n, gamma) neutrons also carries the same information about the moderation process (~ 100 microsecond time scale) as the original neutrons.
-In addition, each fission in the chain emits a burst of gamma rays, the entire fission chain gamma cascade being prompt (~ 100 ns) compared to the moderation time scale.
+First, when neutrons are absorbed in an (n, gamma) process, the gamma continues the same information about the fission chain as the original neutron out from the absorber, especially as these are penetrating high-energy gammas.
+The timing of the (n, gamma) neutrons also carries the same information about the moderation process ( $\sim 100$ microsecond time scale) as the original neutrons.
+In addition, each fission in the chain emits a burst of gamma rays, the entire fission chain gamma cascade being prompt ( $\sim 100$ ns) compared to the moderation time scale.